Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/weekly-questions/joes-water-corporation.md

 discount = int(input())
  ```

 Since we need `discount` to make calculations, we'll need to parse it into an integer.
-For everything else, we'll parse it later in the loop.

 ```py
 original_profit = 0